surajmaity1/AlertBook/README.md

 # AlertBook

-Alertbook is an application designed to help you reduce yuor smartphone usage.
-With Alertbook, you can set time restrictions and traack the usage of social apps to help you stay mindful of your screen time.
+AlertBook is an application designed to help you reduce your smartphone usage.
+With AlertBook, you can set time restrictions and track the usage of social apps to help you stay mindful of your screen time.

 ## Features